Chapter Five

 He looked around.
 “That’s great.
 Where are we?”

 During the five minute encounter with the porpoise a fog had settled.
-I had taken no line of position to the marina.
-We weren’t about to sail toward land in such a thick fog.
-So we slowly sailed toward open water throughout the night.
-In the morning the fog thinned and we made our way in.
+Harry had taken no line of position to the marina.
+They weren’t about to sail toward land in such a thick fog.
+So they slowly sailed toward open water throughout the night.
+Nobody seemed to mind.
+In the morning the fog thinned and they made their way in.

 After some discussion it was decided.
-I took the wheel and turned as the big boat came up over a wave.
-We then surfed down a wave that quartered the stern and Gary puked again.
-Ultimately Big Harry steered and I held Gary by the rear pockets of his Levis as every five minutes or so he attempted to throw himself overboard.
+Harry took the wheel and turned as the big boat came up over a wave.
+They surfed down a wave that quartered the stern and Gary puked again.
+Ultimately Harry Sr steered and Harry Jr held Gary by the rear pockets of his Levis as every five minutes or so he attempted to throw himself overboard.

-Mr. Lo asked if I’d be interested in a big paint job.
-Paul and I took the job and then realized what we’d done.
+Mr. Lo asked Harry if he’d be interested in a big paint job.
+Paul and he took the job and then realized what we’d done.
 The building, at the corner of Sixth and Clement, was 62 feet tall and near power lines.
 The only way to legally paint it in San Francisco was using painters falls, a plank suspended between two block and tackle rigs, dangling from steel hooks.

 “Mrs Lo” Paul said.
 “There’s a cop behind us that wants you to drive in the right lane.”

-We drove in the right lane up Waldo Grade and down across the Golden Gate under police escort and then went on our merry way.
+They drove in the right lane up Waldo Grade and down across the Golden Gate under police escort and then went on their merry way.
 Mr. Lo explained later that they had to get rid of her “Rose Lo” vanity license plates because of threatening phone calls.

-Once the rope was fastened, we stood up.
+Once the rope was fastened, they stood up.
 The plank rocked back and forth under foot.
 People looked like insects far below.
-We scrubbed the area with water and sat down on the plank facing the building.
+They scrubbed the area with water and sat down on the plank facing the building.

 Paul surmised “You know this isn’t too bad.
-We can move this plank up and down in small increments and always have our work right in front of us.”
-And so we did.
-We grew to love the painters falls and used them when we could have gotten by with ladders and scaffolding.
+We can move this plank up and down and always have our work right in front of us.”
+And so they did.
+They grew to love the painters falls and used them when they could have gotten by with ladders and scaffolding.

-We always discussed what we were doing.
+They frequently discussed what they were doing.
 What needed to be scraped, washed or sanded.
-We often would then move on to other topics.
+They often would then move on to other topics.
 The deeper nature of work, fulfillment, alienation, cooperation, competition.

-“Not sure I understand the reference to God and Marx” I responded.
+“Not sure I understand the reference to God and Marx” Harry responded.
 “Marx says that under Capitalism we’re alienated from our work.
 We see no product.
 This alienates us from our humanity”.

 “Not sure I agree” Paul said.
 “For one thing, I don’t know what capitalism is exactly.
 We do the work.
 We get paid.
 I don’t feel alienated from my work.
 I enjoy it.
 I suppose I could think of things I’d rather be doing.
 The important thing is that I’m not being forced by circumstance into doing something I’d rather not be doing.”

-“Maybe socialism is better” I surmised.
+“Maybe socialism is better” Harry replied.
 “Management by bureaucracy.”

 “Sounds like a nightmare.”
 Paul laughed.